OpenHD/Documentation/general/getting-started.md

 ### Step 4: Starting the Ground SBC for the first time

-Check wiring and plug in the SBC, keep in mind that the WiFi-card needs to be connected before you plug in the SBC, if not OpenHD will stop and Fail.
+Check wiring and plug in the SBC, keep in mind that the WiFi-card needs to be connected before you plug in the SBC, if not OpenHD will stop and fail.

 ### Step 5: Starting the Air SBC

-Check wiring and plug in the SBC, keep in mind that the WiFi-card and Camera needs to be connected before you plug in the SBC, if not OpenHD will stop and Fail.
+Check wiring and plug in the SBC, keep in mind that the WiFi-card and Camera needs to be connected before you plug in the SBC, if not OpenHD will stop and fail.